Sometimes, seemingly without warning, the need to innovate goes off like an alarm bell inside an organization.

 “While the capability to improve existing products and services (“Operational Agility”) is important, and indeed vital to survive, it’s not enough for a firm to thrive,” he writes.
 “Major financial gains are more likely to come from ‘Strategic Agility,’ i.e. generating innovations that create entirely new markets and that turn non-customers into customers.
 Instead of being slightly better than everybody else in a crowded and established field, a firm practicing strategic agility creates new markets and dominates them.”

-The mission for insights teams is then to prove the value they can bring to efforts around strategic agility efforts, moving from a reactive mode to a proactive one where they instead get in front of the changes in business expectations.
+The mission for insights teams is then to prove the value they can bring to initiatives around strategic agility, moving from a reactive mode to a proactive one where they instead get in front of the changes in business expectations.

 Download our full study, ‘Are Your Insights Agile?’ and learn how to get started.